Mike Neighbors - Women's Basketball - Arkansas Razorbacks

 69-62 (.526)

-Entering his sixth season on the bench for Arkansas, the program is coming off its fourth consecutive winning season and second straight NCAA Tournament appearance (would be three had the 2020 NCAA Tournament not have been cancelled due to the COVID-19 pandemic).
 The Hogs’ NCAA Tournament appearance in 2022 marked the first time since 2003 the program had played in back-to-back NCAA Tournaments (2002 and 2003).
 Arkansas finished yet another season with one of the most prolific offenses in the Southeastern Conference, leading the league in 3-pointers per game (8.1) and 3-point attempts (810), while finishing second in scoring offense (73.6 PPG).
 Neighbors’ 2021-22 team was efficient at taking care of the basketball, leading the league in assist/turnover ratio (1.12) and fewest turnovers per game (11.1), which was fourth in the country.
 The Hogs were just one of six teams in the nation to commit two turnovers in a game (vs. Missouri on Jan.
 9, 2022), which led the country.
+Under Neighbors’ leadership, Spencer became the first Hog to win SEC Freshman of the Year since 2009, while Amber Ramirez was named an All-SEC Second Team choice and Jersey Wolfenbarger was tabbed to the SEC All-Freshman Team.

 The Hogs have been transformed into a winner in the SEC thanks to Neighbors’ watchful eye.
-His 2020-21 team helped cement that, as the Razorbacks finished 9-6 in the league, the first time in program history with back-to-back winning seasons since joining the SEC back in 1991.
+His 2020-21 team helped cement that, as the Razorbacks finished 9-6 in the league, the first time in program history with back-to-back winning seasons in the league since joining the SEC back in 1991.
 Neighbors’ 2020-21 squad was also at its best when the competition was at its most fierce – becoming the first Razorback squad to beat two top-five teams in the same season, as Arkansas defeated both No. 4 Baylor and No. 3 UConn.
 Their win against Baylor was the first top-five win for the program since 2003, and its first win against a defending national champion since 1996.
 Neighbors’ Hogs accomplished all this in the midst of the COVID-19 pandemic, and during the regular season, played in 26 games, the most in the NCAA.
 That was not by accident – Neighbors and his staff went the extra mile in how they traveled, practiced and managed their team on gameday.
 The season culminated with the program’s first trip to the NCAA Tournament since 2015, and if not for the COVID-19 pandemic, it would have been the first back-to-back appearances for the program since the 2002 and 2003 NCAA Tournaments.

 Neighbors is no stranger to elite talent, though, and has developed a reputation as a coach that prepares players for the next level as a head coach.
 The Head Hog had three players he coached drafted in the 2021 WNBA Draft – Dungee, who went fifth to the Dallas Wings, matching the highest Razorback selection in program history; Slocum, who went 14th to the Las Vegas Aces; and Arizona guard and NCAA Tournament star Aari McDonald – a player Neighbors recruited and coached at the University of Washington – who was drafted third overall to the Atlanta Dream.
 He also had three of his players at Washington drafted into the WNBA over a four-year period, highlighted by Kelsey Plum, who was the No. 1 Overall Pick in the 2017 WNBA Draft.
 Plum’s college resume is one of the greatest in the history of the sport, as she became the NCAA’s all-time leading scorer and swept all 10 of College Basketball’s National Player of the Year awards in 2017.
-Former assistant coach Chantel Osahor (21st overall in 2017) and Talia Walton (29th overall in 2016) were also drafted into the league following their collegiate playing days under Neighbors.
-Neighbors’ six players drafted in his eight years as a head coach is the most by any NCAA Division I head coach that has headed a program eight years or fewer.
+Former Hog assistant coach Chantel Osahor (21st overall in 2017) and Talia Walton (29th overall in 2016) were also drafted into the league following their collegiate playing days under Neighbors.
+Coach Neighbors’ six players drafted in his 10 years as a head coach is the most by any NCAA Division I head coach that has headed a program for 10 or fewer years.

 Amber Harris and Ta’Shia Phillips, who Neighbors helped coach during his time at Xavier, were both also drafted into the WNBA.
 Harris was selected fourth overall by the Minnesota Lynx back in 2011, while Phillips was picked eighth in that same draft.
 Six of those eight players were WBCA All-Americans: Phillips in 2009, 2010 and 2011, Harris in 2010 and 2011, Plum in 2016 and 2017, Osahor in 2017, McDonald in 2019 and 2020 and Dungee in 2020.

 During his third season as the head coach at Arkansas, Neighbors put together the best year for the Hogs ever in the Southeastern Conference, as his 2019-20 Hogs became the only squad to ever win 12 games in the SEC between the regular season and the conference tournament.
 The 2019-20 team was also one of just two teams to ever win 10 games in the league, while also becoming one of just four Razorback teams in the SEC era to finish above .500 in conference play.
-With their 10-6 record in 2020, the Hogs finished tied for third place in the conference, the best-ever conference finish for Arkansas Women’s Basketball.
+With their 10-6 record in 2020, the Hogs finished tied for third place in the conference, the best-ever conference finish for the program.
 If not for the shortened season, Neighbors would have guided his Hogs back to the NCAA Tournament.
+The Hogs would instead finish their season at the SEC Tournament, where they would once again make history.
+In their first game, the Hogs matched their own program record, and broke the SEC Tournament record, for 3-pointers in a game, hitting 17 of them against Auburn.
+The Hogs would then stun No. 15 Texas A&M for the second year in a row, storming back from 17 down to beat the Aggies, 67-66.
+That year, the squad was led by All-SEC First Team and WBCA All-American Honorable Mention choice, All-SEC Second Team selection Dungee (16.9 PPG) and Ramirez (14.7 PPG).

-Neighbors’ second season at the helm was one of the most dynamic seasons in program history, as his 2018-19 Hogs became one of just four Razorback squads since the turn of the century to win at least 22 games.
-The group capped off the season with an unprecedented run through the SEC Tournament, advancing to the Championship Game after reeling off wins against Georgia, No. 12 South Carolina and No. 15 Texas A&M. Their win against A&M was one of the most shocking in the history of Arkansas Women’s Basketball, as the Hogs went on a 17-0 over the final 6:30 of the game to complete the 16-point comeback.
+Neighbors’ second season at the helm was one of the most dynamic seasons in program history, as his 2018-19 Hogs became one of just four Razorback squads at the time since the turn of the century to win at least 22 games.
+The group capped off the season with an unprecedented run through the SEC Tournament, advancing to the Championship Game after reeling off wins against Georgia, No. 12 South Carolina and No. 15 Texas A&M. Their win against A&M was one of the most shocking in the history of the women’s basketball program, as the Hogs went on a 17-0 over the final 6:30 of the game to complete the 16-point comeback.
+Although the 2018-19 team would narrowly miss the NCAA Tournament following the program’s first-ever appearance in the SEC Title Game, Neighbors’ team earned a bid in the 2019 WNIT, where they would beat Houston and UAB before falling to TCU in round three.

 Prior to his homecoming, Neighbors guided Washington to four seasons of unprecedented success, highlighted by the 2016 NCAA Final Four and two NCAA Sweet 16 appearances.
-Named the program’s head coach after two years as an assistant, Neighbors led the Huskies to a 98-41 record that was fueled by three consecutive 23-plus win seasons and included four postseason appearances (3 NCAA, 1 WNIT).
+Named the program’s head coach after two years as an assistant, Neighbors led the Huskies to a 98-41 record that was fueled by three consecutive 23-plus win seasons and included four postseason tournament appearances (3 NCAA, 1 WNIT).
 His stellar work with the Huskies didn’t go unnoticed, as Neighbors was a Werner Ladder Naismith National Coach of the Year Semifinalist in 2017.

-Part of the reason for Xavier’s success was due to the program’s ability to recruit – an effort that was greatly aided by Neighbors’ presence.
+A big part of the reason for Xavier’s success was due to the program’s ability to recruit – an effort that was greatly aided by Neighbors’ presence.
 While in Cincinnati, Neighbors landed four McDonald’s All-Americans – Harris, Phillips, Amber Gray and Dee Dee Jernigan.

-Following his run as a high school coach, Neighbors became the Director of Basketball Operations for the Razorbacks, serving under legendary coach Gary Blair, who won the NCAA Championship in 2011 with Texas A&M. Neighbors also spent time as an assistant coach on Kathy McConnell-Miller’s staff at Tulsa and Colorado, before returning to Arkansas as an assistant under Susie Gardner.
+Following his run as a high school coach, Neighbors became the director of basketball operations for the Razorbacks, serving under legendary coach Gary Blair, who won the NCAA Championship in 2011 with Texas A&M. Neighbors also spent time as an assistant coach on Kathy McConnell-Miller’s staff at Tulsa and Colorado, before returning to Arkansas as an assistant under Susie Gardner.

 Assistant Coach